(cannabidiol) Oral Solution

 Drug Abuse And Dependence

-In a human physical dependence study, administration of cannabidiol 1500 mg/day (750 mg twice daily) to adults for 28 days did not produce signs or symptoms of withdrawal over a 6-week period following drug discontinuation.
-This suggests that cannabidiol does not produce physical dependence.
+In a human physical dependence study, administration of cannabidiol 1500 mg/day (750 mg twice daily) to adults for 28 days did not produce signs or symptoms of withdrawal over a 6-week assessment period beginning three days after drug discontinuation.
+This suggests that cannabidiol likely does not produce physical dependence.

 EPIDIOLEX causes dose-related elevations of liver transaminases (alanine aminotransferase [ALT] and/or aspartate aminotransferase [AST]).
 In controlled studies for LGS and DS, the incidence of ALT elevations above 3 times the upper limit of normal (ULN) was 13% in EPIDIOLEX-treated patients compared with 1% in patients on placebo.
 Less than 1% of EPIDIOLEX-treated patients had ALT or AST levels greater than 20 times the ULN.
 There were cases of transaminase elevations associated with hospitalization in patients taking EPIDIOLEX.
 In clinical trials, serum transaminase elevations typically occurred in the first two months of treatment initiation; however, there were some cases observed up to 18 months after initiation of treatment, particularly in patients taking concomitant valproate.
 Resolution of transaminase elevations occurred with discontinuation of EPIDIOLEX or reduction of EPIDIOLEX and/or concomitant valproate in about two-thirds of the cases.
 In about one-third of the cases, transaminase elevations resolved during continued treatment with EPIDIOLEX, without dose reduction.